Return to Home Page

 B. Claim to be able to answer all questions.
-Prove the position vs. Christianity which said you have to take some things on faith.
+Prove Manicheanism (and a host of subsidiary beliefs) vs. Christianity which said you have to take some things on faith.

 C. He's a Manichean for about 10 years.
 He has a concubine all this time, and a son by accident, little Adeodatis.

 D. He has various doubts and is always told that when

 this great Bishop Faustus arrives he'll answer all the questions.